aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/eikhah/megillat-eikhah-lamentations-tisha-bav-rabbi-david-seidenberg-neohasid-org.html.md

 <hr />

+This work is updated annually based on the source material posted to neohasid.org, <a href="http://neohasid.org/resources/laments/">here</a>.

-For Reb Dovid's essay on cannibalism in Eikha, please read "<a href="http://jcarrot.org/driven-beyond-reason-tisha-b%e2%80%99av%e2%80%99s-connection-to-cannibalism">To Prey or to Pray?
+For Reb Dovid's essay on cannibalism in Eikhah, please read "<a href="http://jcarrot.org/driven-beyond-reason-tisha-b%e2%80%99av%e2%80%99s-connection-to-cannibalism">To Prey or to Pray?
 The Lessons of Famine on Tishah b'Av</a>" (The Jew &amp; the Carrot blog, 2008-08-07).

 Rabbi Seidenberg writes: